 In March 2022, the Company initiated a deep-seeing Transient Electromagnetic (TEM) sounding survey to delineate areas of potential brines and map the bottom of the basin.
 Results of the survey were announced May 2, 2022, when the Company reported that modeling of the TEM data suggested that the interpreted brine aquifers extend substantially further west and south than indicated by earlier electrical surveys.
 Results from the TEM survey were used to target holes for an initial drill campaign that commenced at the end of May.
 Permitting to drill nine holes was secured, and a first program of five exploration holes was initiated to test multiple prospective brine targets.
 Results from the first hole were announced on July 13, 2022.
 Hole RW-DDH-001 was executed with HQ-size diamond drilling to a depth of 300 metres.
 The hole entered brackish-to-brine aquifer at approximately 45 metres depth and continued in permeable units to approximately 144 metres, highlighted by a 70 metre thick interval with lithium grades ranging from 225 to 380 mg/litre, potassium from 4035 to 7231 mg/litre and magnesium from 2090 to 3132 mg/litre.
 Results from holes two through four were released in October (see October 3, 2022 and October 25, 2022 News Releases).
 Holes two and four returned long brine intervals with very consistent lithium grades.
 RW-DDH-002 was tested with packer sampling over ~77% of the interval between 182 and 305 metre depths, with lithium values ranging from 337 to 367 mg/litre.
 The fourth hole (RW-DDH-004) produced the best results to date.
 Lithium brines were found to start at 38 metres depth and in the interval from 95 metres to 227 metres depth, lithium values range from 334 to 382 mg/litre over a continuous 132 m interval.
 Hole RW-DDH-003 was positioned 1.8km to the south and encountered lower grade lithium brines towards the bottom of the hole.
-Drilling of holes six through nine was initiated, with results from holes five and six announced on January 26, 2023.
+Results from holes five and six were announced on January 26, 2023.
 Hole RW-DDH-006 returned a 153 m interval ranging from 329 to 393 mg/l lithium starting at 167 m depth.
 This hole was a step-out of 960 m from the prior best intersection reported in RW-DDH-004.
+On April 24, 2023 the Company announced the results from holes seven and eight of the program.
+RW-DDH-007 was an in-fill hole in the south-central portion of the basin.
+Single and double packer sampling returned multiple intervals ranging in concentration from 241 to 340 mg/l lithium throughout a 178 m\ section starting at 143 metres depth (\no sample was collected from 30 m of this interval).
+RW-DDH-008 extends drilling to the northwest and infills an undrilled area between holes RW-DDH-005 and 006.
+Three 15-metre intervals were intersected between 140 and 212 metres depth, with concentrations ranging from 228 to 355 mg/l.